Hadrian the Bandit

 That local healer turned out to be not-so-local.
 The healer was visiting from out of town, which is why he only wears two outfits.
 The first is a casual brown robe that is indistinguishable from the norm.
 In the morning, he stands with a very poised posture, but by afternoon, he hobbles around on a white wooden cane.
 “You can come with me when you’re ready,” the healer said.
 “I’ll be staying here until next season.”

 “Ah,” Hadrian would answer indecisively.

-Before Hadrian closes the cellar door, he mumbles, “Mage, I can’t take it anymore.
+Before Hadrian closes the door, he mumbles, “Mage, I can’t take it anymore.
 Why am I even alive?”
-The pale green sleeve of his right arm hangs loosely.
+A pale green sleeve hangs loosely.

 “Well, you can go for a shave and a haircut.
 That will help your esteem.”

-The healer shrinks, as if appearing far away.
-The usual warmth disappears behind uneven bangs.
+The healer shrinks, as if appearing far away, and his usual warmth disappears.
 “That kind of thing doesn’t need an explanation.”

 Hadrian might be mad from grief.
 He doesn’t have anyone else to talk to.
 “I’m tired of being left in the dark.
 Is it fair to save people who don’t want to be saved?
 I’ve accepted my fate and yet here I still am.”

 The healer, who’s name is Metus, waves a hand dismissively.
 “Back when I attended to your aid, you shrieked about how you wanted forgiveness.
 It seems you wanted to live more than anything.
 Don’t let fake thoughts distract you from reality.”

 Since nobody talks back to a healer directly by name, unless they possess no respect, Hadrian says, “I don’t want to sound unappreciative, but I would like the mage to enlighten me.
 What benefit is there in taking care of me?
 I don’t have wages to pay you, and the villagers wish me dead.”